As an INFJ, how do you deal with stress?

 Continue to have a vision, but go with the flow.

 When I first became a tutor, I find it tough to accept the constant changes too.
 Parents would tell me they need to change their schedule, sometimes even just one or two hours before the lesson.
-Now, I have learned to not have any expectation and just go with the flow.
+Now, I have learned to not have any expectations and just go with the flow.
 I still schedule my day as per normal but I know it can be changed anytime during the day.

 The same applies to my vision.
 As an INFJ, I am idealistic, but I know that my ideas are not always going to be the reality.
 So I have learned to surrender and be open that my vision might change along the way.